tonusp/NaNo2016/A_Book_of_Changes.md

 Joseph, the Dragon Lord, stepped forward at Jade's request to outline the next steps to be taken.
 There was much to be done, but it could not be done until the time was right, until all was in harmony with Tao.
 How would they know when that time came?
 He would watch, and wait, and tell them.
 In the mean time, they must continue to instruct the Empress Who Was To Come; help her in her studies of the international language that would be the shared tongue of her dominions; teach her some of the Empire's history, so that she would know to avoid its failures and emulate its successes.

 Voltaire had scoffed at the Empire, that it was neither holy, nor Roman, nor an Empire.
 The Karlsbruderschaft would do all within their power to ensure that it would be all three.
 Holy: it would be dedicated to the service and obedience of the God of all people.
-Roman: it would maintain the heritage of the Faith that Rome had preserved - also with many errors and abuses which they would seek to avoid - but also the older heritage of the rule of law, and a government of the whole known world that should ensure peace. *Pax Romana* had always been a short-sighted and vain boast: in the whole history of Rome there had only been a handful of years when the doors of the Temple of Janus had been closed to symbolise there was no war.
+Roman: it would maintain the heritage of the Faith that Rome had preserved - though it had done so with many errors and abuses which they would seek to avoid - but also the older heritage of the rule of law, and a government of the whole known world that should ensure peace. *Pax Romana* had always been a short-sighted and vain boast: in the whole history of Rome there had been only a handful of years when the doors of the Temple of Janus had been closed to symbolise there was no war.
 But in the restored Empire, that would become reality.
 And an Empire: all the nations it included would preserve their own identity and customs, and laws so long as they were in accord with the laws of virtue, but would also be subject to the just and gentle rule of the Empress, under God.

 At first, the membership of the Bruderschaft could not see in what way the Dragon Lord was watching and waiting for the time of harmony.
 He spent much of his time with Marduk, talking with him, but mostly just sitting in silence as they looked at one another, and Marduk came to see more and more of the heart of the Sage.

 At last a day came when he said to Joseph, "I think it is time for me to do what must be done.
 I know it was a terrible mistake, to think that I could avoid death for a few years, let alone forever.
 I am sorry for all the harm I did in pursuing that end, and I will do everything I can to make amends for that harm.
 When I have done all that I can, I will be ready to die.
 If you will help me."

 Then, Marduk began to put in motion the changes to his empire and wealth, which would cause such excitement and confusion among the nations.
-He first of all liquedated his vast media empire, which was the heartbeat of all he had been and done.
-He sold such parts of its as could be sold, but with the proviso that no part of the media he had owned would be allowed to continue the editorial policy he had imposed upon it.
+He first of all liquidated his vast media empire, which was the heartbeat of all he had been and done.
+He sold such parts of it as could be sold, but with the proviso that no part of the media he had owned would be allowed to continue the editorial policy he had imposed upon it.
 Instead of the lies and demagogy that had been their hallmark, there was to be a dedication to truth, and the fostering of all that was good.
 No more blind pursuit of profit, temptation to lust or greed or rank consumerism, or whipping-up of prejudice and hostility towards anyone who was different or foreign.
 Instead the watchword was to be that of St Paul: Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.

 No one should lose their livelihood, just because there was no longer a job for them in the businesses that ceased to exist.
 Generous redundancy payments were put in place, and pension provision for those who were nearing the end of their working life.
 The whole of Marduk's research and development establishments, whose efforts had been directed solely towards his personal immortality, were redirected towards improving the health and well-being of the world's poorest people.
 It would be a trivial thing, with the vast resources of those departments, to provide clean drinking water and decent sanitation for the whole of Africa and India.
-With what was left over, they would provide free HIV*AIDS medicine wherever it was needed.
+With what was left over, they would provide free HIV/AIDS medicine wherever it was needed.
 Then the major causes of death in childhood: ante- and perinatal complications, pneumonia, diarrhoea and malaria - most of these linked to malnutrition - so that fighting hunger in the developing world was also a major area for research.

 All of this, and all that remained after adequate (but not excessive) provision was made for his dependents, was to be devoted to charitable causes.
 A foundation was set up, to be called the St Benedict Foundation - Marduk was fully determined it would not be called anything that would identify it with himself - whose trustees would be chosen from among the leading monks and religious of the world's major religions.

 The work involved to do all of this would take years.
 But from the moment it began to be done, it sent shock waves through the worlds of media, broadcasting and finance.
 Stock markets were shaken, and governments fell, including the Government of Great-Again Britain.
 Reeling under the shock, Prime Minister Grove resigned.
 The King declared a state of national emergency, and summoned a true Constitutional Assembly to produce the first written Constitution the island had ever known.
 The Provisional Government, under the direction of the Privy Council, would be headed by the author of the Harry Potter children's stories, J. K. Rowling.
 Several European Governments, weakened by Britain's disastrous withdrawal from the Union, were also shaken to the core as extremist political groups vied with the traditional political parties for power.

-But before all this, when only the first seeds were being sown by Marduks's change of heart, the Dragon Lord had gathered the Bruderschaft together and told them, "The time of non-action is past.
+But before all this, when only the first seeds were being sown by Marduk's change of heart, the Dragon Lord had gathered the Bruderschaft together and told them, "The time of non-action is past.
 Now is the time for us to act."

 He repeated the instructions which he had worked out together with his two closest advisers, Magister Liu and the Leibniz Hologram.
 The Seven would remain at the house to help Marduk as he continued with his work.
 Meanwhile, the Nine, together with Jade and Leo, would travel to Strasbourg to issue the Imperial Proclamation and Invitation.
 It would be as momentous as the moment when an obscure 34-year-old German Augustinian monk named Martin Luther nailed his Ninety-five Theses to a church door in Wittenberg.
 But Joseph was convinced its repercussions would be heard even more quickly than those of Luther's challenge to the powers-that-be, because the technology, the means of disseminating news and information, were now those of the Internet age.

-The European Parliament was in full session when Jade and her retinue entered the Parliament Building.
+THE EUROPEAN PARLIAMENT was in full session when Jade and her retinue entered the Parliament Building.
 There then occurred a series of unimaginable, unheard-of events, which those who witnessed them would recount to their children and grandchildren with the pride of those who can say, "You would not have believed it.
 But I was there."

 The doors of the Assembly chamber were thrown open.
 Security guards stepped forward to prevent the party from entering, but Joseph and Liu brushed them aside with a look and a gesture, and led their party to the platform at the front of the chamber.
 They climbed the steps and formed a line in front of the officials' desks.
 The President leaped up to protest, but Joseph gave her a look which cut off the words in her mouth.
 Instead of the words of protest, challenge and rebuke she had framed to speak, she found himself saying, "Mr - er?"